Native American Stone Tools

 #GLN26 1 1/8" x 1" A drilled stone pendant made from a quarts pebble, black asphaltum residue shows that not only was it strung, but also needed to be secured as well, likely dates to the Woodland to Mississippian Periods, ca.3000 - 500 B.P., North Georgia $65.00

-#9166B 3 3/4" x 2 1/2" A Bolo Stone or Egg Stone, no one knows what these egg shaped stones were used for, but they were part of the Paleo-Indian tool kit, and do not seem to be made any longer by the Archaic Period, this one is from Eastern Tennessee, and like others I have seen, it is dimpled on both ends, and has 3 smoothed areas from grinding, likely dates before 9000 BP $125.00
+#9166B 3 3/4" x 2 1/2" A Bolo Stone or Egg Stone, no one knows what these egg shaped stones were used for, but they are thought to be part of the Paleo-Indian tool kit, and do not seem to be made any longer by the Archaic Period, this one is from Eastern Tennessee, and like others I have seen, it is dimpled on both ends, and has 3 smoothed areas from grinding, likely dates before 9000 BP $85.00

 #ED27 1 1/2" An oval grooved stone, either a net weight or an Atlatl weight, granular quartzite sand stone with a heave crystalline content that sparkles in the sun, Native American, Pre-European contact, North Georgia $85.00

-#1120E 2 1/2" A stemmed graver with an Adena stem, the tip would be handy for carving bone or shell, Pre-European contact, Native American, greater Southeast US $24.00
+#1120E 2 1/2" A stemmed point with a graver tip, the tip would be handy for carving bone or shell, Pre-European contact, Native American, greater Southeast US $24.00

-#2174S 2 1/4" A stone point with a graver tip, handy for carving bone or shell, milky whit quartz, Pre-European, Native American, greater Southeast US $18.00
+#2174S 2 1/4" A stone point with a graver tip, handy for carving bone or shell, milky whit quartz, Pre-European contact, Native American, greater Southeast US $18.00

-#2110A 1 1/2" A small stone drill, Pre-European contact, Native American, family collection history in Upstate New York, Ticonderoga, La Chute river valley $14.00
+#2110A 1 1/2" A small stone drill, small ones like this may also have been used as pins, Pre-European contact, Native American, family collection history in Upstate New York, Ticonderoga, La Chute river valley $14.00

 #9072B 1 3/4" A thin "Pencil" Drill/Knife made of chert, Pre-European contact, Native American, Greater Southeast US, the lighter discoloration at the base is probably evidence of hafting $14.00